Which of the following is an example of a negative feedback mecha... | Channels for Pearson+

 1

-Understand the concept of negative feedback mechanisms: Negative feedback is a process that counteracts a change in a physiological variable to maintain homeostasis.
-When a change is detected, the system responds to reverse the direction of that change.
+Learn about feedback mechanisms: Feedback mechanisms are processes that use the conditions of one component to regulate the function of the other.
+There are two types: negative and positive feedback.

+Define negative feedback: Negative feedback mechanisms work to reduce the output or activity of any organ or system back to its normal range of functioning.
+It counteracts changes, bringing the system back to its set point.

-Identify the role of insulin in blood glucose regulation: Insulin is a hormone produced by the pancreas that helps lower blood glucose levels.
-When blood glucose levels rise, insulin is released to facilitate the uptake of glucose by cells, thereby reducing blood glucose levels.
+Identify examples of negative feedback: The regulation of blood glucose levels by insulin is a classic example of negative feedback.
+When blood glucose levels rise, insulin is released to lower the glucose level back to normal.

-Recognize how insulin exemplifies negative feedback: In the regulation of blood glucose levels, the increase in glucose triggers the release of insulin, which acts to decrease glucose levels, thus reversing the initial change and maintaining homeostasis.

-Differentiate between negative and positive feedback: Positive feedback amplifies a change or process, such as the release of oxytocin during childbirth, which intensifies contractions.
-Negative feedback, like insulin regulation, works to stabilize and counteract changes.
+Differentiate from positive feedback: Positive feedback mechanisms enhance or amplify changes; this tends to move a system away from its equilibrium state and make it more unstable.
+An example is the release of oxytocin during childbirth, which intensifies the contractions.

-Conclude why regulation of blood glucose levels by insulin is a negative feedback mechanism: The process involves detecting a rise in blood glucose, responding by releasing insulin, and subsequently lowering glucose levels, which exemplifies the counteractive nature of negative feedback.

 Watch next